ppolydoras/raw-salesforce-api/README.md

 ### Entities Overview

 The template focuses on key Salesforce entities:

 - **Account**: Represents an individual customer account, organization, or partner involved with your business.
 - **Contact**: An individual associated with an Account.
 - **Opportunity**: A potential sales deal that you want to track.
-- **Task**: Represents a to-do item or action that needs to be completed.
+- **Task**: Represents a to-do item or action that needs to be completed, associated with accounts or opportunities.
+- **Event**: Scheduled meetings or events for accounts or opportunities.
+- **File**: Documents or files attached to accounts or products.
+- **Business_Case**: Custom object representing a business case (specific to your organization).
+- **Business_Case_Expert**: Custom object representing experts associated with a business case.
+- **Lead**: Prospective customers or sales opportunities.
+- **Product**: Items or services that your company sells.
+- **Contract**: Agreements between your company and an Account.
+- **User**: Individuals who have access to your Salesforce organization.

 ### Entity Relationships